Shopping

 High price

-Apart from the stylish, vintage re-design, what sets the Cuisinart 14-Cup Food Processor apart I hear you ask?
+Apart from the stylish, vintage design, what sets the Cuisinart 14-Cup Food Processor apart I hear you ask?
 Firstly, the power.
-It tackled just about everything our tester, Camryn, threw its way with ease: 'The pesto I made was evenly chopped and there was no need to go in and scrape any un-mixed ingredients into the sauce; my energy balls came out very well mixed and I found that it was easy to add and remove the blade because the bowl was so large,' she says.
+It tackled just about everything our tester, Camryn, threw its way with ease: 'The pesto I made was evenly chopped, and there was no need to go in and scrape any un-mixed ingredients into the sauce; my energy balls came out very well mixed, and I found that it was easy to add and remove the blade because the bowl was so large,' she says.

-Secondly, the large capacity: it's got five cups more than the industry standard.
-'I can see this appliance being useful for someone who frequently does big-batch cooking.
+While it doesn't come with mini and medium bowls like the Magimix above, the large 14-cup bowl is fantastic for families.
+Camryn says: 'I can see this appliance being useful for someone who frequently does big-batch cooking.
 If you regularly double or triple the size of recipes to accommodate a large family or frequent hosting, the extra-large size of this appliance may be worth the splurge,' says Camryn.

 For those who want a statement design piece as well as a workhorse in the kitchen, look no further.
 It's outfitted with a slicing disc, shredding disc, and chopping/dough blade, and you can buy other shredding and slicing discs as well as a whisk attachment separately.

 It is heavy and fairly bulky, so think twice about buying it if you'll need to transfer it from cabinet to countertop regularly.
-But it looks so good, you'll probably want to display it all year round.
+Many casual cooks will prefer the more user-friendly, compact and lightweight Cuisinart Core for that reason.
+But the iconic design of this 50th Anniversary edition looks so good, you'll probably want to display it all year round anyway.

 Our Cuisinart Custom 14-Cup Food Processor review has more details